 It would be an overstatement to say that Dudek was always reliable at Liverpool, especially during their Premier League struggles in the early noughties.

-But the man’s penalty saves in the 2005 Champions League final ensures he’ll forever be remembered as a club legend.
+But the man’s penalty saves in the 2005 Champions League final ensure he’ll forever be remembered as a club legend.
 And that’s fair enough.

 The standard-bearer until Alisson arrived, Reina has more Premier League appearances than any other goalkeeper and was often brilliant, especially in his first couple of seasons after being signed by his compatriot Rafa Benitez.